uc-raya/it3038c-scripts/project2/READme.md

-For my project I chose to write a script that lets user play a game that involves using the keyboard to move a snake around and eat as many meals as possible to achieve a high score.
+For my project I chose to write a script that lets users play a game that involves using the keyboard to move a snake around and eat as many meals as possible to achieve a high score.

 To run this program, make sure that Python3 is installed and working.